UniteForHumanity/UniteForHumanity/readme.md

 WebAIM: Web Accessibility in Mind - Website with a number of excellent resources and services around web accessibility many of which are highlighted in the Resources Page.

-<h3><a name="slack"></a>Slack & Social Media</h3>
+<h3><a name="chat"></a>Chat & Social Media</h3>

-We’ve set up an instance of Slack for use during the event.
-For those of you not familiar with Slack, it’s a chatroom allowing group and 1-on-1 conversations.
-To use the event Slack, just log in at: login?.
+We set up an instance of Slack for use during the event and immediately hit invitation restrictions.
+We are now using Gitter/ <a href="https://unite.un.org/ideas/">https://unite.un.org/ideas/</a>.
+For those of you not familiar with Gitter, it’s a chatroom allowing group and 1-on-1 conversations.
+To use the event Gitter, just log in with your Github or Twitter credentials.

 The hashtag for our event is #uniteforhumanity.
 Please use it to tag your tweets, Instagrams & other posts related to the event!